Resume Tips Include

 * Before I submit my resume formally it will be modified yet again so it is targeted for the job announcement.

 * I’m a fan of simple and direct.
 Perhaps that’s my military experience speaking, but it’s effective.
-As someone who sits on many hiring committees, I’m a fan for someone who can quickly capture my attention and highlight their skills for the position.
+As someone who sits on many hiring committees, I’m a fan of someone who can quickly capture my attention and highlight their skills for the position.

 * This is what I try to incorporate in my own resume.
 Most importantly, the resume should focus on results…what have YOU done